 - 508 Park Is One Of The Biggest Historical Building Successes In Dallas

-This studio at 811 Race Street was where Hank Williams recorded his only two sessions outside Nashville.
+The E. T. Herzog Recording Co. studio at 811 Race Street was Cincinnati’s first commercial recording studio, opening in 1946.
+It is where Hank Williams recorded his only two sessions outside Nashville.
+The studio was also used to record some of the earliest releases from King Records.
 The building now houses the Cincinnati Music Heritage Foundation and a music store.

 - Herzog is Hallowed Ground